marmelab/react-admin/docs/SimpleForm.md

 - a submit button on Creation pages,
 - a submit button and a delete button on Edition pages.

-If you want to tweak the look and feel of that toolbar, add or remove buttons, pass yout own toolbar component to the form using the `toolbar` prop.
+If you want to tweak the look and feel of that toolbar, add or remove buttons, pass your own toolbar component to the form using the `toolbar` prop.

 ```jsx
 const PostCreate = () => (